karimova/cancer_detection/README.md

 ## Problem Statement

-The Indian Council of Medical Research (ICMR) aims to investigate the causes of various types of cancers, including breast cancer, renal cancer, colon cancer, lung cancer, and prostate cancer, which have become a growing concern in recent years.
-The objective is to identify the genetic factors responsible for each type of cancer, enabling early detection and reducing the fatality rate.
+The Indian Council of Medical Research (ICMR) is dedicated to studying the underlying causes of different types of cancers, such as breast cancer, renal cancer, colon cancer, lung cancer, and prostate cancer.
+These types of cancer have emerged as significant concerns in recent years.
+The primary goal is to identify the specific genetic factors that contribute to each type of cancer, allowing for early detection and intervention.
+By uncovering these genetic markers, the aim is to reduce the fatality rate associated with these cancers and improve patient outcomes.

 ## Dataset Details